IXP PIT Chile Self-installs 800G Connectivity

 PIT Chile is a large Internet Exchange Point (IXP), with seven data centers in the northern and central parts of Chile, connecting traffic between internet infrastructure companies.
 The company provides services to major CDNs including Facebook, Fastly, Google and Microsoft, and local Chilean ISPs businesses.

-PIT Chile needed to build a 200G high capacity protected DCI link between El Bosque and Santa Marta over three nodes of dark fiber.
+PIT Chile needed to build a 200G high capacity protected link between El Bosque and Santa Marta over three nodes of dark fiber.

 However, this was no ordinary installation.
 COVID-19 and social distancing prevented PacketLight’s engineers from travelling on-site, leaving PIT Chile to install their own equipment.